CRIMINAL LITERATURE

-I wrote my first book on a typewriter, my second on an Amstrad word processor, and my third on an Apple Macintosh.
-All of these books were published in the '90s by Headline, London.
-Although they are currently out of print, both hardbacks, paperbacks and Kindle, can still be found easily online.
+I wrote my first book on a typewriter, an Amstrad word processor, and a first edition Apple Macintosh.
+The following books were written on a Mac Classic and every successive iMac, all of them published in the '90s by Headline, London.
+They're out of print now but can probably be unearthed somewhere online.

 To all appearances Dominic Bain was the model citizen.
 He worked hard, kept himself to himself and cared for his ageing mother.
 All perfectly normal.
 Until the day a demon from his past came back and triggered off memories which would have been better left buried.
 For suddenly revealed beneath the passive veneer lay nobody's fool - a killer as ruthless as he was mad.